-Cost Savings to School Districts:

-Average FY20 MA Private Ch.
-766 Day School Special Education Daily Tuition Rate: \$378.47/Day 6 FY20 SMEC Daily Tuition 180 Day Standard School Day Program: \$249/Day Average Local Private Agency Therapy Fee (SLP, OT, PT): \$85-\$125+/hour FY20 SMEC Therapy Fee (SLP, OT, PT): \$73/hour 7
+Cost Covings to Cob cel Districtor Cost Savings to School Districts: $\label{thm:condition} \textbf{Average FY21 MA Private Ch.
+766 Day School Special Education Daily Tuition Rate:} \\$ \$413.60/Day 7 FY21 SMEC Daily Tuition 180 Day Standard School Day Program: \$259/Day Average Local Private Agency Therapy Fee (SLP, OT, PT): \$90-\$125+/hour FY21 SMEC Therapy Fee (SLP, OT, PT): \$75/hour 8

 Cost savings to districts are realized by sharing resources regionally, utilizing district owned facilities to house Collaborative programs when possible, sharing agency administrative and indirect costs between the Collaborative's adult services departments and student services departments and having district representatives guide our program and service development.
-Exact savings figures are difficult to quantify, however a comparison of the average private day school tuition of \$378.47 per day versus the standardized FY20 SMEC program tuition of \$249 per day for all of our 180 day/school day programs indicates significant average annual savings of \$23,304.60 per student as does a comparison of a range of contractual service costs offered by private agencies in the geographic area against the cost to districts to access the same therapeutic services through SMEC.
+Exact savings figures are difficult to quantify, however a comparison of the average private day school FY21 tuition of \$413.60 per day versus the standardized FY21 SMEC program tuition of \$259 per day for all of our 180 day/school day programs indicates significant average annual savings of \$27,828 per student9 as does a comparison of a range of contractual service costs offered by private agencies in the geographic area against the cost to districts to access the same therapeutic services through SMEC.
 If SMEC programs and services were not available, districts would undoubtedly be forced to utilize these higher cost private programs and services.
 Our programs serve students with low incidence special needs from multiple districts allowing the districts to share the costs of operating a high quality specialized program for several students instead of each district funding and operating an in-district program for one or two students.
 In addition, services provided by the Collaborative have a value added component in that we provide services specifically tailored to the needs and requests of our districts and students thereby reducing costs for certain amenities that may be included in the services offered by private providers but not necessarily required to provide a high quality program or targeted services to address specific district and students' needs.